top of page

 Welcome, so glad you're here.

-Blooming Minds Austin Psychotherapy for Teens and Adults
+Blooming Minds Austin Trauma Therapy for Teens and Adults

-I help women process trauma, navigate self harm, and suicidal ideation.
+I help people process trauma, navigate self harm, and suicidal ideation.

 Reach out to schedule a consultation call and I'll guide you through the rest!